axelvaldez/radical-companies/_posts/model/2023-03-11-the-radical-foundation-in-3-dimensions.markdown

  </div>

 <h1>Explicit Alignment</h1>
  <p>I am not sure where Explicit Alignment goes.
-At first I thought it would be the floors os the house, between the ground floor and to the roof, but that doesn&rsquo;t seem to be right. that In any case, they go inside each &rsquo;house.&rsquo;
+At first I thought it would be the floors os the house, between the ground floor and to the roof, but that doesn&rsquo;t seem to be right.
+No matter, Explicit Alignment goes <em>inside</em> each &rsquo;house.&rsquo;

 {% include related.html %}